ABU International Dance Festival 2017: Format

 The ABU International Dance Festival will be the inaugural International Dance Festival, organised by the Asia-Pacific Broadcasting Union (ABU) and the Indian national broadcasters Doordarshan (DD) and All India Radio (AIR), which are part of the public broadcasting agency Prasar Bharati (PB).
 The festival is scheduled to take place on 15 January 2017.
 The rules of the festival state that all dance routines must last no longer than eight minutes, and may consist of 2 to 8 people in the routine.
 All dancers must be between the ages of 18 and 25.

 Originally the festival was going to be open to all styles of dance including classical and street.
 However, upon the changes to the format, all participating country are now allowed to submit two dances, one traditional which will be non-competitive, and one contemporary which will be the competitive routine.
 Registration for countries wishing to participate in the festival began on 31 May 2016 and was scheduled to conclude on 25 June 2016.
 However, the deadline has been extended to 15 July 2016.
 On 14 January 2017 it was announced that choreographer, Adity Nagori would be the host for the first edition of the dance festival.

 Participating countries

-The following list of countries that have confirmed participation, will be making their debut at the inaugural festival at the moment: